Emmet-Finance/whitepaper-v1.0/README.md

 # Whitepaper-v1.0

-The first iteration of the project's whitepaper which is still a WIP (work in progress).
+The first iteration of the project's whitepaper is still a WIP (work in progress).
 As the project develops, this whitepaper may target new pain points, suggest better solutions and increase complexity.
 If you find any inconsistencies, missing points, or other constructive suggestions, please, feel free to let us know.
 Your opinion is important to us.

 ## Contents